 The course certainly opened my eyes and widened my expectations when it came to my career.
 I spent my third year on a mandatory placement.
 The first six months of my placement were in a busy seasonal tourism business where my duties included customer handling and marketing.
 The next six months were spent working for an alumnus who was running a lifestyle furniture retail business.
 It’s really important to take advantage of a placement as it’s your time to develop your CV, build on your learning and really develop your employability skills.

 After exams I went straight to spend the summer season working as a tour guide.
 During that time I was interviewed to become the first Tourism Officer at East Devon District Council.
 Since leaving the District Council I have enjoyed quite a varied career.
 I spent 13 years working with a business whose social values were all about helping young people succeed.
-I had another change of focus when I joined the staff of Plymouth University to get involved with the Inspiring Futures project and the social enterprise and employability focus of the Business School.
+I had another change of focus when I joined the staff of the University of Plymouth to get involved with the Inspiring Futures project and the social enterprise and employability focus of the Business School.

 My qualification has given me a really good grounding in business and transferable skills.
-You’ll get an excellent academic career here at Plymouth University – it’s up to you to make the difference though and take advantage of every opportunity that is available to you – your employability skills are those that will really make you stand out.
+You’ll get an excellent academic career here at University of Plymouth – it’s up to you to make the difference though and take advantage of every opportunity that is available to you – your employability skills are those that will really make you stand out.
 Volunteer, get work experience, undertake a placement, make the most of the workshops that are available, listen to guest speakers and get networking."